platformsh/platformsh-docs/use-platform.sh/install-the-platform.sh-software-bundle.rst

  sudo mv composer.phar /usr/local/bin/composer

-Install composer on Windows
+Install Composer on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Download and run `Composer-Setup.exe <Composer-Setup.exe>`_.
+Download and run `Composer-Setup.exe <https://getcomposer.org/Composer-Setup.exe>`_.

-It will install the latest Composer version and set up your PATH so that you can just call composer from any directory in your command line.
+It will install the latest Composer version and set up your PATH so that you can just call `composer` from any directory in your command line.

-Check the system can find it.

 Open a terminal.